Night of Champions (2014): Storylines

 At SummerSlam, Paige defeated AJ Lee to win the WWE Divas Championship.
 On the September 1 episode of Raw, Stephanie McMahon granted Nikki Bella a title match at Night of Champions, but they were interrupted by AJ, who reminded Stephanie of her rematch.
 On September 5, Stephanie decided that Paige would defend the title against AJ and Nikki in a triple threat match.

 On the same show, Dolph Ziggler, who at SummerSlam had defeated The Miz for the WWE Intercontinental Championship, lost a rematch by countout.
 On the September 2 episode of Main Event, another title defense against The Miz was scheduled for the event.

 On the August 25 episode of Raw, Cesaro by defeated Rob Van Dam and thus became the number one contender for the WWE United States Championship, held by Sheamus.

 On the August 18 episode of Raw, Mark Henry attacked Rusev, who retaliated on the September 1 episode, by attacking Henry during a match pitting Henry and Big Show against Erick Rowan and Luke Harper.
 On the September 5 episode of SmackDown, Henry challenged Rusev to a match at Night of Champions, with Lana accepting on Rusev's behalf.

 On the August 18 episode of Raw, Gold and Stardust defeated WWE Tag Team Champions The Usos (Jey Uso and Jimmy Uso) in a non-title match.
 A week later, Goldust and Stardust won a title match by count-out and attacked The Usos after the match.
 Goldust and Stardust attacked The Usos again after their respective matches against Jey and Jimmy on the following episodes of SmackDown and Raw, resulting in Jey Uso injuring his leg.
-On September 8, the Usos were scheduled to defend the titles against Gold and Stardust at the event.
+On September 8, the Usos were scheduled to defend the title against Gold and Stardust at the event.

 On the September 1 episode of Raw, Chris Jericho insulted Randy Orton on his Highlight Reel show.
 A week later, Orton attacked Jericho who was being medically treated after losing to Bray Wyatt in a Steel Cage match.
 On September 9, a match between Jericho and Orton was scheduled for the event.